ugr-sail/sinergym/docs/source/pages/gcloudAPI.rst

 .. warning:: If your local computer does not have enough free space, it might report the same error.

-To execute `cloudbuild.yaml`, do the following:
+In order to use the configuration in ``cloudbuild.yaml``, do the following:

 .. code:: sh